Why do men like submissive women?

-Suggesting other women to be stronger and more independent is a way to make other women less competitive and appealing.
+Women suggesting other women to be stronger and more independent are (subconsciously) trying to make other women less competitive and appealing.

-And by decreasing the appeal of other women, they automatically increase theirs.
+And by decreasing the appeal of other women, they automatically increase their own sex appeal.

 Albeit, as we shall see, being more feminine is obviously the most competitive position to adopt in the dating marketplace.